Creating Slides With the Simple Carousel Block

 • No additional HTTP requests except swiper.js and swiper.css.

-And the plugin also allows you to skip including swiper.js and swiper.css files or to use their CDN versions.
+The plugin also allows you to skip including swiper.js, and swiper.css files or to use their CDN versions.

 Dequeue Swiper CSS and JS files